alecspringel/bring-server/README.md

 In order for staff to respond to questions about donating items, the server stores contact information of potential donators in a MongoDB database along with item information.

 To setup mongodb do: FIX ME

-## API Information

-Information on the API endpoints made available by this server goes here.
-FIX ME